Hi there, friends!

 And obviously, yes!
 You can get you some from me!
-I have a whole section of my shop dedicated to my true love, double gauze.
-I also offer presale of all fabrics to the members of my Facebook group exclusively, so if you want to be sure you get your hands on any of this incredible fabric as soon as I get it in stock and before it disappears, be sure to click here to join my group, then hit the "Join Group" button.
+I have a whole section of my shop dedicated to the incredible substrate that is linen.
+I also offer presale of all fabrics to the members of my Facebook group exclusively, and some linens I have brought in recently have sold out there before I even get a chance to put them up for sale in my shop.
+If you want to be sure you get your hands on any of this incredible fabric as soon as I get it in stock and before it disappears, be sure to click that link to join my group, then hit the "Join Group" button.

 ✂️ ✂️ ✂️ ✂️ ✂️ ✂️ ✂️ ✂️ ✂️ ✂️

-That is it, friends, all you need to know about double gauze!
+That is it, friends, all you need to know about linen!
 Please, let me know if you have any more questions and leave me a comment letting me know what other fabric substrates you are dying to learn more about!